jeremigr/GhiblApp/README.md

 You can also sort the list by year, title or director, or look for a specific movie or director in the search bar.

+**See GhiblApp live on https://apps.grandsenne.com/ghiblapp/.**

 Made by Jérémie Grandsenne, September 2025.

 ---

 More small development works on https://grandsenne.com/development

-See my full portfolio on https://grandsenne.com/
+See my full portfolio on https://grandsenne.com/, and feel free to get in touch.

 Project Director / Creative lead / Blockchain expert: